-Nomenclature is a term that applies to a list of names and/or the system of principles, procedures and terms related to naming a particular object or property or in this case brand.
+Nomenclature is a term that applies to a list of names and/or the system of principles, procedures and terms related to naming a particular object or property or, in this case, a brand.

 Brand naming is critical and one of the longest-lasting assets of your business.
 Whether people see it on your website storefront, read it on your packaging or see it on their caller ID, your brand name makes a critical first impression.